marc-h-lambert/RVGA/README.md

 ## Object

 This is the companion code for the paper \[1\].

+## Installation
+The code is available in python, we use the standard library and the "scipy" library to use optimization.
+If not available on your distribution, you may install scipy following https://www.scipy.org/install.html.

+## python files
 The source of the library "Kalman Machine" which implement the assesed algorithms is available in python [here][0].
 To test this library on an exemple case, run [TestKalmanMachine][1].
 To reproduce the results of the paper run [PaperResults][2].

+## Tutorial in jupyter notebook
 To go further on this subject, a set of tutorial is also available [here][3] (not yet published).

 [0]: ./KalmanMachine
 [1]: ./TestKalmanMachine.py